 Not every tenant in Queensland is responsible for paying charges relating to the water they use.
 However, landlords are permitted to pass on some water-related costs to their tenants.

-Landlords or lessors are permitted to pass on the cost of the water their tenant uses on the condition that:
+Under the Residential Tenancy and Rooming Accommodation Act 2008, landlords are permitted to pass on the cost of the water their tenant uses on the condition that: